ghausmann/two_parameter_perturbation/Devereux-Sutherland model/ds model dynare/readme.txt

-solution_ds_compstats.m: script, replicates Figure 2 in the paper. solution_ds_irfs.m: script, replicates Figure 3 in the paper. solution_ds_simul_distribution.m: script, replicates Figure 4 in the paper. solution_ds_simul_errors.m: script, replicates Table 1 in the paper (up to third-order).
+solution_ds_compstats.m: script, replicates Figure 2 in the paper. solution_ds_irfs.m: script, replicates Figure 3 in the paper. solution_ds_simul_distribution.m: script, replicates Figure 4 in the paper. solution_ds_simul_location.m: script, replicates Figure 5 in the paper. solution_ds_simul_errors.m: script, replicates Table 1 in the paper (up to third-order).

 INSTRUCTIONS:
-- Add the folder "common functions" and Dynare's subfolder "matlab" (folder and subfolders) to the Matlab path.
+- Add the folder "common functions" and Dynare's (5x version) subfolder "matlab" (folder and subfolders) to the Matlab path.
 - Run the script pre_processing_ds.m once at the start of each Matlab session.